Skip to content

 wevtutil el

-2. Query the system event log:
+2. Query system logs:

 wevtutil qe /f:text System